 117.1.
 (GP: Revenues, Deposits Credited to General Fund) For the current fiscal year, except as hereinafter specifically provided, all general state revenues derived from taxation, licenses, fees, or from any other source whatsoever, and all institutional and departmental revenues or collections, including income from taxes, licenses, fees, the sale of commodities and services, and income derived from any other departmental or institutional source of activity, must be remitted to the State Treasurer at least once each week, when practical, and must be credited, unless otherwise directed by law, to the General Fund of the State.
-Each institution, department or agency, in remitting such income to the State Treasurer, shall attach with each such remittance a report or statement, showing in detail the sources itemized according to standard budget classification from which such income was derived, and shall,

-- at the same time, forward a copy of such report or statement to the Comptroller General and the Executive Budget Office.
+Each institution, department or agency, in remitting such income to the State Treasurer, shall attach with each such remittance a report or statement, showing in detail the sources itemized according to standard budget classification from which such income was derived, and shall, at the same time, forward a copy of such report or statement to the Comptroller General and the Executive Budget Office.
 In order to facilitate the immediate deposit of collections, refunds of such collections by state institutions where properly approved by the authorities of same, may be made in accordance with directions from the State Comptroller General and State Treasurer.
-General fund appropriations herein made for the support of the public school system of the State must be greater than or equal to the revenues derived from the General Retail Sales Tax, the Soft Drinks Tax, and the state's portion of the Alcoholic Liquors Tax and Cable Television Fees as forecasted in the general fund revenue estimate of the Board of Economic Advisors as accounted for in the Statement of Revenues of this act.
+General fund appropriations herein made for the support of the public school system of the Alcoholic Liquors Tax and Cable Television Fees as forecasted in the general fund revenue estimate of the Board of Economic Advisors as accounted for in the Statement of Revenues of this act.
 Appropriations in this act for the support of the public school system shall include the following:

-- 8 Department of Education;
+Department of Education;

-- 9 State Board for Technical and Comprehensive Education;
+State Board for Technical and Comprehensive Education;

-- 10 Educational Television Commission;
+Educational Television Commission;

-- Wil Lou Gray Opportunity School;
+Wil Lou Gray Opportunity School;

-- School for the Deaf and the Blind;
+School for the Deaf and the Blind;

-- John de la Howe School;
+John de la Howe School;

-- 14 Debt Service on Capital Improvement Bonds Applicable to
+Debt Service on Capital Improvement Bonds Applicable to Above Agencies;

-- 15 Above Agencies;